marikann/go-cookbook/networking/tcp.md

 - Handle connections concurrently using goroutines in the server for scalability.
 - Implement proper error handling to handle network failures gracefully.
 - Use timeouts (`SetDeadline`) for connections to avoid hanging on I/O operations.
+- Always use `net.JoinHostPort` when constructing addresses to ensure IPv6 compatibility.

 ## Common Pitfalls